vanHeemstraSystems/babylonjs-scene-third-person-character-controller/README.md

 ...
 ```

-In case you get this error:
+In case you get this error (see https://stackoverflow.com/questions/74143299/the-target-environment-doesnt-support-dynamic-import-syntax-so-its-not-possi):

 ```
 ERROR in external "https://github.com/vanHeemstraSystems/babylonjs-scene-third-person-character-controller/raw/main/scene.ts"